 After serving as counsel in billions of dollars of financings, we understand how to achieve our clients' financial objectives while respecting the needs and concerns of communities.

 For more than six decades, Ballard Spahr has been helping build the nation.
-We have one of the premier public finance practices in the country, participating since 1987 in the issuance of more than $350 billion of tax-exempt obligations in all states, the District of Columbia, and American territories.
+We have one of the premier public finance practices in the country, participating in the issuance of more than $1 trillion of tax-exempt obligations in all states, the District of Columbia, and American territories.

 Our nearly 60 public finance attorneys represent state and local governments and authorities, nonprofit organizations, investment banks, and banking institutions in virtually every type of bond transaction.
 Our role in these transactions is diverse.
 We serve as bond counsel, underwriter's counsel, disclosure counsel, issuer's counsel, lender and credit enhancer's counsel, and trustee's counsel.